msikuku/Open-source-Payroll/README.md

 - Payroll Report for Administrator
 - Payroll Report for Employee
 - Custom Earnings and Deductions
-- Customasible earnings and deductions calculation process
+- Customisable earnings and deductions calculation process

 ## Demo Site

-Youn can checkout the demo [here](https://open-payroll.cleaniquecoders.com/).
+You can checkout the demo [here](https://open-payroll.cleaniquecoders.com/).

 ## Installation